dumiGitHub/dumiGitHub/README.md

 - 👋 Hi, I’m @dumiGitHub
 - 👀 I’m interested in our future as species, how technology is improving our lives and how the robots will make our life easier xD
-- 🌱 I'm currently learning Web Development(to become a Full Stack Developer)
+- 🌱 In my spare time I'm working on some personal projects:D
 - 💞️ I’m looking to collaborate on diverse projects (freelance/startups)
 - 📫 How to reach me: cernei_dumitru@protonmail.com